pratikrane412/Face-Recognition-Attendance-Project/README.md

 Python 3.x: Make sure you have Python 3.x installed on your system.
 OpenCV: Install OpenCV, a popular computer vision library, using pip install opencv-python.
 NumPy: NumPy is required for mathematical operations, install it with pip install numpy.
-face_recognition: Install this library to perform face recognition tasks: pip install face_recognition.
+Face_recognition: Install this library to perform face recognition tasks: pip install face_recognition.